Our carrot and tomato juice recipe creates a juice that nurtures the body and the soul in 10 minutes.

 When it comes to juices, a sophisticated, complementing flavor profile never goes out of style.
 Here are more ingredients you can add to the grocery list for this carrot tomato juice recipe:

-Plus, adding ginger means adding a warmth sensation and a unique, pleasant aroma.
+Plus, adding ginger means adding a warming sensation and a unique, pleasant aroma.
 It makes any juice more flavorful and healthier.

 You can try it using one of the most refreshing juices we’ve made with ginger; it’s simple and pleasantly refreshing.